-It is a crime for foreign nationals to marry Canadian citizens or permanent residents only to gain entry into Canada.
-Citizenship and Immigration Canada (CIC) is working to prevent these fraudulent marriages.
+It is a crime for a foreign national to marry a Canadian citizen or permanent resident only to gain entry to Canada.
+CIC is working to prevent these false marriages.

-In many cases, sponsors and foreign applicants arrange a “marriage of convenience”: a marriage or common-law relationship where the sole purpose is for the sponsored spouse to immigrate to Canada.
+In many cases, sponsors and foreign applicants set up a “marriage of convenience.”
+This is a marriage or common-law relationship whose sole purpose is to let the sponsored spouse or partner immigrate to Canada.

-If you are a spouse or partner being sponsored to come to Canada, this applies to you if:
+As a spouse or partner being sponsored, this applies to you if:

-- You have no children in common
+- you have no children in common and

-- Your application was received on or after October 25, 2012
+- Citizenship and Immigration Canada (CIC) got your application on or after October 25, 2012.

-Learn more about the new conditional permanent residence measure for spouses and partners.
+Learn more about the new measure for spouses and partners.

 Don’t become a victim of marriage fraud

-Sponsors must financially support their spouse for three years, even if the marriage or relationship fails.
-If your spouse uses social assistance, you will have to repay the money, and you won’t be able to sponsor anyone else until the debt is repaid.
-Sponsorship is a legally binding financial commitment with the Government of Canada.
+Sponsors must give financial support to their spouse for three years, even if the marriage or relationship fails.
+If your spouse uses social assistance, you will have to repay the money.
+Also, you cannot sponsor anyone else until you repay the debt.

-- News Release – “The Jig is Up on Marriage Fraud,” says Minister Kenney [October 2012]
+- News Release – “The Jig is Up on Marriage Fraud,” says Minister Kenney October 2012

-- News release – Minister Kenney introduces sponsorship restriction to address marriage fraud [March 2012]
+- News release – Minister Kenney introduces sponsorship restriction to address marriage fraud March 2012

-- News Release – Conditional permanent residence proposed to deter marriages of convenience [March 2012]
+- News Release – Conditional permanent residence proposed to deter marriages of convenience March 2012

 Protect yourself from fraud